charnad/viktoras.de/source/_posts/2023-01-04-complexity-competence-ratio.md

 post_date: 04.01.2023
 ---

-During one of my professional endeavors, I've started to notice a problem - the complexity of our project started to exceed our current level of competence.
-I called it a competence/complexity ratio.
+In one of my professional endeavors, I've started to notice a problem - some parts of the project were increasingly harder to manage.
+They would consistently require more time and effort, than initially anticipated.
+I realised, that the complexity of the project now exceed our current level of competence, which I called a competence/complexity ratio.
 A software company, as a living organism, constantly go through changes: you hire new people, some people with knowledge leave, you build new features, you refactor.
 Hence, the complexity and the overall competence of the team also do change over time.
-If complexity over competence ratio becomes greater than 1 (meaning complexity > competence), it can become a serious issue for the project's long term well-being.
+If the complexity over competence ratio becomes greater than 1 (meaning complexity > competence), it can pose a serious issue for the project's long term well-being.
 I liked this term so much, that I wanted to explore the idea further.

 <!--more-->